 In 2014, the Company issued convertible promissory notes in the aggregate amount of \$6,000,000 to existing investors and a convertible promissory note in the amount of \$2,500,000 to a new investor.
-All the notes have a stated interest rate of 7%, and are payable within 30 days of written demand by the holders of at least 60% of the aggregate principal amount outstanding under the notes after February 26, 2015.
+All the notes had a stated interest rate of 7%.
 Outstanding principal and unpaid accrued interest due under the notes were automatically converted into shares of the Company's common stock upon the closing of the Company's IPO on April 15, 2014, at a conversion price equal to 77.5% of the IPO price.
-The Company will record a non-cash charge in the second quarter of 2014, equal to the difference between the fair value of the shares into which the notes converted and the carrying amount of the notes.
+The Company recorded a loss on the extinguishment of the notes of \$2,493,000 in April of 2014, equal to the difference between the fair value of the shares into which the notes converted and the carrying amount of the notes upon the closing of the Company's IPO.